 The affidavits attached hereto state the manner and extent of the injuries received by claimant and are made a part of this report.
-For a more complete statement of the case, reference is here made to House

-Report No. 1092, Sixty-fifth Congress, third session.
+For a more complete statement of the case, reference is here made to House Report No. 1092, Sixty-fifth Congress, third session.

 Before me, the undersigned authority, on this day personally appeared Freddie W. Scofield, who being by me duly sworn, on oath says: My name is Fred W. Scofield; was born in Guthrie, Okla., February 8, 1899, and am now 18 years of age.
 I have lived in the State of Texas since 1900.
 I was just about a year old when my parents moved to Texas.
 I have lived in Houston for the past five years.
 My father's name is Z. E. Scofield, and he is in the real estate business.
+I am a schoolbox, and have attended school regularly since I was 7 years old.

 I am a schoolboy, and have attended school regularly since I was 7 years old until this year.
-Have heave upped to to to school this year by reason of wound.

-until this year.
-Have been unable to go to school fregularly since I was 7 years of received on the night of August 23.
-On the night of August 23, 1917, the Finely and myself had started to Houston Heights to call on girl friends an-just as we got on the other side of the Shepherds Dam Bridge about 50 negr soldiers of the Twenty-fourth Infantry halted us and ordered us out of the car, and as I jumped out of the car a negro soldier stabled me in the left thigh with a house t tarring and auting the muscles and another negro soldier should be the first the bayonet, tearing and cutting the muscles, and another negro soldier shot me through the calf of the right leg.
-Up until August 23, 1917, I was in good health and intended to go back to school in September, and would have been in the third year of high school.
+Have been unable to go to school this year by reason of wounds received on the night of August 23.
+On the night of August 23, 1917, Earl Finely and myself had started to Houston Heights to call on girl friends and just as we got on the other side of the Shepherds Dam Bridge about 50 negro soldiers of the Twenty-fourth Infantry halted us and ordered us out of the car, and as I jumped out of the car a negro soldier stabbed me in the left thigh with a beyonet tearing and autting the muscles and another negro soldier shot was bayonet, tearing and cutting the muscles, and another negro soldier shot me through the calf of the right leg.
+Up until August 23, 1917, I was in good health, and intended to go back to school in September, and would have been in the third year of high school.

 After I was injured on the night of the 23d of August, 1917, I was carried to the Baptist Sanitarium in Houston, Tex., and remained there for five weeks, after which time I was taken to my home and was confined to bed for about two months more.
 Dr. Sidney M. Lister, 402 Carter Building, Houston, Tex., has been treating me since the time of the injury up until about three weeks ago, since which time I have been treated by Dr. Sidney Isbell, osteopath, 721 Union National Bank Building, Houston, Tex.
-The wound in the calf of the right leg has entirely healed, but the bayonet wound in the left thigh has "ever healed and there is a large cavity there where the muscles were torn away and lacerated.
+The wound in the calf of the right leg has entirely healed, but the bayonet wound in the left thigh has rever healed and there is a large cavity there where the muscles were torn away and healed and there is a large cavity there where the muscles were torn away and lacerated.
 The left leg is stiffened, and I can not straighten it; am not able to walk without the aid of crutches.